binhnguyennus/awesome-scalability/README.md

 * [Web Scalability for Startup Engineers](https://www.goodreads.com/book/show/23615147-web-scalability-for-startup-engineers)
 * [Scalability Rules: 50 Principles for Scaling Web Sites](http://scalabilityrules.com/)

-## Faith in Humanity
+## An Act Of Kindness

 [Buy me a coffee](https://paypal.me/binhnguyennus), please?
 Thank you!
-You are awesome :heart:
+You are the awesome one :thumbsup: